 Discussion: The characters are very likable in this book, and I loved the portrayal of the relationships among Jordan and her male teammates.
 I also loved how the boys were protective of Jordan not as a female so much as a female trying to succeed in a male role.

 There were some laugh-out-loud moments in the book whenever it focused on what these kids were learning (or not learning, as the case may be) in school.
-For example, there is a very funny ongoing scenario with Jordan and Sam having to care for a fake baby for home ec class.
+For example, there is a very funny ongoing scenario with Jordan and Sam having to care for a fake baby for home economics class.
 And when Jordan and her teammate J.J. do crosswords together, they are always stumped: they can’t figure out “a four-letter word for a past Russian leader”, and as the answer to “a four-letter word for a soothing plant” they guess “weed.”

 Evaluation: This cute book is very predictable in some ways, and I would have called it “tween” instead of “YA” except for the fact that sex does occur.
 However, it is so UN-described that it is about as innocuous as it could be and still be “sex.”
 This would make a great mother-daughter combo read –plenty of issues arise that are good for discussion about gender roles, treatment of girls, parental expectations, and of course, sex.